Laurent34000/crypto-market-share/README.md

 <https://laurent34000.github.io/crypto-market-share/>

-Another project for learning frontend technologies This time using an API from coingecko
+Another project for learning frontend technologies.
+This time using an API from coingecko

 ## Run